xiangyu-peng/xiangyu-peng.github.io/_pages/about.md

 ## Update

+**Jan 21st, 2023** Acceptance of my Paper: _Model Ensemble Instead Of Prompt Fusion: A Sample-Specific Knowledge Transfer Method For Few-Shot Prompt Tuning_ by Proceedings of **ICLR-23**

 **Oct 6th, 2022** Acceptance of my Paper: _Guiding Neural Story Generation with Reader Models_ by Findings of **EMNLP-22**

 **Oct 6th, 2022** Acceptance of my Paper: _Inferring the Reader: Guiding Automated Story Generation with Commonsense Reasoning_ by Findings of **EMNLP-22**